School officials need to be informed of evidence-based education programs and how to implement the curricula in schools.

 How Your District Can Adopt CHART

-In order to receive PREP funding, school districts must:
+In order to receive PREP support, school districts must:

 - Identify educators to participate in required training for abstinence-plus sex education.

 Evidence-Based Programs: According to the Centers for Disease Control and Prevention (CDC), an evidence-based (also called "science-based") program is one shown by research to be effective in changing at least one of the following behaviors that contribute to early pregnancy, STD, and HIV infection: delaying sexual initiation, reducing the frequency of sexual intercourse, reducing the number of sexual partners, or increasing the use of condoms and other contraceptives.
-For more information on science-based programs, read the Science-Based Approaches Q&A from the Healthy Teen Network.
+For more information on implementing an evidence-based program, visit the Healthy Teen Network's evidence-based resource center.